bmehrabi/oms/README.md

 For the implementation of the plugins, we are using FlagSmith with is an open source feature flagging service.
 It allows us to configure different features for different customers.

+You add a `.env` file for the environment variables.
+Copy the `.env.example` file and add your own values.

 ## Run the app in development mode
 `yarn run dev`